mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/02.Examples/docs.md

 ### Component update failure

-An update of a system can occasionally fail.
+An update of a System can occasionally fail.
-In that case it's almost always one component of a system that fails to update.
+In that case it's almost always one component of a System that fails to update.
-For those cases it's important for the system to a [healthy end state](../docs.md#end-state-constraints).
+For those cases it's important for the System to a [healthy end state](../docs.md#end-state-constraints).

 We're going to introduce an update failure in one of the components (R456).
 Open the remote terminal and run the following command: